aduvenhage/raytracer/cloud_runner/README.md

 # Features
 - [x] use docker-machine to create and run remote instances
+- [x] specify which raytracing scene/scenario to build though the command line
 - [ ] allow using different cloud providers
-- [ ] specify which raytracing scene/scenario to build though the command line
+- [ ] optimize VM provisioning (look at pre-built images, etc.)